eightants/whisperify/README.md

 * v0.8.0 - First hosted on Now.
 * v0.9.0 - Made responsive, style improvements on welcome page.
 * v1.0.0 - Metadata added, share functionality

+## Future Plans
+* Feature to select a playlist to be quizzed on
+* Survey implementation for better prediction